-There can be a maximum of 30 Chamber Council members at any one time and this year there will be 14 places up for election.
+There can be a maximum of 30 Chamber Council members at any one time and this year there will be 2 places available.
 In order to be eligible, you must be a member of the Birmingham Chamber.
-Candidates standing for election, other than retiring members, must also be nominated by two eligible members of the Birmingham Chamber.
+Candidates standing for Chamber Council, other than retiring members, must be nominated by two eligible members of the Birmingham Chamber.
 For current Chamber Council members, you need only confirm in writing that you wish to stand for re-election.
 If the Chamber receives more than two applications then an online election will take place.
 On being elected, Chamber Council members can serve a maximum of three consecutive terms (9 years).

 The election process is as follows: